 cron "task_name" do

 command "cd /data/appname/current && rails runner -e production 'SomeModel.some_method'"

 Above, instance_name would be the name you gave your utility instance when you created it.
 The task_name is just a label for the job. (similar to how you would give the job a name via the Dashboard).
 Note that the minute method is using the cron syntax to specify ‘every 15 minutes’ - you can also specify ‘hour’ and ‘day’ within the code block.

 Any frequently scheduled jobs can sometimes potentially run longer than their scheduled window allows.
 This can cause multiple runs of the same task to overlap.
 For example, if you have a rake task that runs every five minutes and one of these runs takes fifteen minutes to complete, cron will happily fire up another two runs of this task once their scheduled time comes round.
 This can cause various effects, dependent on what the task does, but most often causes spikes in server load and memory consumption.
 This problem tends to slow down the running of subsequent tasks, causing more overruns and compounding the issue.

 To solve this common problem, we recommend the use of lockrun.
 Lockrun is not installed by default so you will need to install it as outlined in Add Unix packages to your application.
-Update: On stack version stable-v2-1.1.432 and stable-v4-2.0.87, lockrun v20120508 is available by default.
+Update: On stack version stable-v2-1.1.432 +, stable-v4-2.0.87 + and all stable-v5, lockrun v20120508 is available by default.

 After you have lockrun installed on your instance(s), you can then use it in your cron jobs by writing the commands like this: